-We have conducted an analytical assessment of the business risks and opportunities arising from climate change against projecting changes in the environment from 2021 to 2040 using a scenario analysis approach based on internationally recommended guidelines.
-Based on those results, we then developed policies to address each risk and opportunity.
+We have conducted an analytical assessment of the business risks and opportunities arising from climate change against projecting changes in the environment from 2021, to 2040 using a scenario analysis approach based on internationally recommended guidelines.

 Scenario Analysis Overview